coldbox-modules/LaunchDarklySDK/README.md

 * `startWaitms` - Set how long in miliseoncd the constructor will block awaiting a successful connection to LaunchDarkly.
 * `offline` - Set whether this client is offline.
 * `userProvider` - A closure that returns a struct of user details for the current logged-in user.
 The only required key is "key" which must be unique.
+* `registerFlagChangeListener` - This is a generic listener that will be fired any time any data changes on any flag for any user. (more below)
+* `registerFlagValueChangeListener()` - This is a very specific listener that will tell you specifically when the flag variation value for a specific user changes. (more below)

 ```js
 {